-The One Way To Tell If You're Having Body Positive Sex Isn't What You Might Think
+The One Way To Tell You're Having Body Posi Sex

 "I'll definitely take the story about how to have body positive sex," I told my editor as she handed out some possible assignments for the week ahead.
 At the time, I thought it would be relatively simple for me, a body positive writer and enthusiastic sex-haver, to come up with a million different ways to know that the sex you're having is in alignment with your body positive identity.
 When I sat down and started to brainstorm, however, it suddenly became clear that identifying the tenants of body positive sex was going to be a lot harder than I had thought.